strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/2-Approx-Metric-Tsp.md

     H.Add(root); H
 ```

-The code above contains the implementation of the 2-approximation algorithm, it builds the MST using Prim.
+The code above contains the implementation of the 2-approximation algorithm
+which builds the MST using Prim.
-The implementation follows closely the one from the lectures, which does a preorder visit on the
+The implementation follows closely the one from the lectures, which does a
-MST built using a MST algorithm: we chose Prim because it was the fastest between the ones we implemented
+preorder visit on the MST built using a MST algorithm: we chose Prim because
-during the last assignment.
+it was the fastest between the ones we implemented during the last assignment.

-`buildTree` is the only function that wasn't in the pseudo-code provided: the output of Prim is a list that
+`buildTree` is the only function that wasn't in the pseudo-code provided: the
-contains at a given index the parent in the MST, it could have been complicated to implement a preorder visit
+output of Prim is a list that contains at a given index the parent in the MST.
+Since it could have been complicated to implement a preorder visit using only
-using only the list provided by Prim.
-Thus `buildTree` builds a convenience structure which is a `Tree` of `Children`:
+the list provided by Prim, `buildTree` builds a convenience structure which
+is a `Tree` of `Children`:

- - `Tree` is an array of `Children` at index i there are the children of the node with index i in the graph
+ - `Tree` is an array of `Children` at index i there are the children of the
+ node with index i in the graph
- - `Children` is an optional array (contains elements or no elements) and simply is a list of int values (which are
+ - `Children` is an optional array (contains elements or no elements) and
- indices to nodes in the graph).
+ simply is a list of int values (which are indices to nodes in the graph).

 The time complexity is the following: